xbeat/Machine-Learning/README.md

 Introduction to Multi-Dimensional Data Visualization

 Multi-dimensional data visualization is a critical aspect of machine learning that allows us to understand complex datasets with multiple features.
 It helps in identifying patterns, correlations, and outliers that may not be apparent in lower-dimensional representations.
 In this presentation, we'll explore various techniques and Python libraries for visualizing high-dimensional data.

+## Snowflake vs Databricks Python-Powered Comparison

+Introduction to Snowflake and Databricks

+Snowflake and Databricks are both cloud-based data platforms that offer solutions for data warehousing, analytics, and big data processing.
+While they share some similarities, they have distinct architectures and strengths.
+This presentation will explore their key features, differences, and use cases, with practical Python examples.

 ## Visualizing Syzygies with Python